timschott/interview-prep/ds/ml-conceptual.md

   * when a set of vectors cannot be written as a linear combination of one another
   * the only solution to setting them up as a system Ax = y is 0.
   * every column in a matrixA  has to be linearly independent if A is invertible.
+* what is an eigenvector
+  * makes this equation true
+  * Av = λv results in a vector U that points in the same direction as v
+  * where λ is the eigenvalue, the "scaling" factor
+  * does not change direction during a transformation

 ## Helpful Calculus